ughe/ServeWPM/README.md

 For example, in unix you might use: `zip -r -X ServeWPM.zip .ebextensions Dockerfile notebooks ServeWPM`.
 On Windows, too, make sure to zip each individual item together, do not compress the parent directory.

 In the AWS console, go to [ElasticBeanstalk](https://console.aws.amazon.com/elasticbeanstalk).
 Create a new environment in a new application.
 For the `Platform` choose `Preconfigured platform` then `Docker`.
 For `Application Code` choose `Upload your code` and upload the compressed project.
 Finally, choose `Create environment`.
-The deploy should take at least ten minutes as it builds the image instead of using an uploaded one.
+The deploy may take at least fifteen minutes as it builds the image instead of using a pre-built one.